vamcart/laravel-docker-compose-nginx-mysql/README.md

 - Run command ```composer install``` on your terminal after going into the php container on docker
 - Run command ```cp .env.example .env```
 - Run command ```chmod -R 777 storage``` on your terminal after going into the php container on docker
-- Run command ```chmod 777 database/database.sqlite``` on your terminal after going into the php container on docker
 - Run command ```php artisan key:generate```
 - Run command ```php artisan migrate```
 - To run artisan commands like migrate, etc. go to php container using ```docker exec -it php /bin/sh```